aerospike-community/aerospike-nagios/README.md

 ### Alert Levels

+Warning and Critical thresholds are specified according to [Nagios' format](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT)

-To not use warning and critical levels, set them both to 0
+To not use warning and/or critical levels, set them to 0.

-`free-pct` and `available_pct` metrics are lower thresholds.
-The conditions are tripped when the value is lower than the thresholds specified.

-> ie: critical should be *lower* than warning, and metric values should be **above** both.

-`cluster_size` thresholds are lower thresholds as well.
-If a cluster's size falls belows the set threshold, a alert state will be triggered.

-For everything else, the thresholds are upper thresholds.

-> ie: critical should be *higher* than warning, and metric values should be **below** both.
+Example usage can be found in the examples/aerospike.cfg file.